 DIM Helps Balance Estrogen Levels*:

-Diindolylmethane (DIM) is a powerful antioxidant that supports optimal estrogen metabolism.
-A compound found in many cruciferous vegetables, DIM helps the liver balance “good” and “bad” estrogen metabolites.
-As a result, DIM helps reduce the problems associated with a hormonal imbalance.
-DIM has also been shown to help manage weight.
+Diindolylmethane (DIM) is a powerful free-radical fighter that supports optimal estrogen metabolism.* A compound found in many cruciferous vegetables, DIM helps the liver balance “good” and “bad” estrogen metabolites.* As a result, DIM helps address problems associated with a hormonal imbalance.* DIM has also been shown to help manage weight.*

 Help Fight Fatigue with Iron*: